 I write for The Huffington Post as well, and got my inspiration for The Pappas Post from that publication’s namesake, Arianna Huffington– a person I admire, learn from every day and am honored to call a friend.

 In 2013 I decided to take my love for storytelling to a new level.
 I took the leap into film production and founded a small company to share stories that were important to me wit the world, using the medium of film.

-I executive produced several short films including Alethea Avramis’ The Foreigner, which was nominated for a student Emmy Award and Alex Thompson’s Irene and Marie, which starred Oscar winner Olympia Dukakis.
+I have executive produced several short films including Alethea Avramis’ The Foreigner, which was nominated for a student Emmy Award and Alex Thompson’s Irene and Marie, which starred Oscar winner Olympia Dukakis.
 I also produced a documentary film called Hello Anatolia about a Greek American filmmaker named Chrysovalantis Stamelos who returns to Turkey in search of his Greek family’s roots.

 Another documentary film I produced, Palikari: Louis Tikas and the Ludlow Massacre has gone on to win numerous awards throughout the world and has received critical acclaim as one of the greatest untold stories of American history.

 I also speak regularly about Greece’s role during World War II– an era I’ve studied and researched extensively.
 I own an extensive collection of items from this period, including a letter my paternal grandmother received from the British Field Marshall, thanking her for her role during the Battle of Crete with assisting Allied troops.

-I was born and raised in Pittsburgh and have lived in Chicago for almost twenty years before moving to the capital of the universe, New York City.
+I was born and raised in Pittsburgh and lived in Chicago for almost twenty years before moving to the capital of the universe, New York City.